 So you want to control Active Directory (AD) user access in a more granular way than native Windows’ Group Policy?
-You want to restrict users from accessing the network based on criteria you specify?
+You want to add multi-factor authentication?
+You want to further restrict users from accessing the network based on criteria you specify?
 And you want to be alerted to any other suspicious logon activity – crucially before that activity becomes a serious problem?

 Your absolutely right.
 This type of logon/logoff security is no longer just a concern for highly regulated industries that want to meet compliance.
 It is for any organization at risk of a security breach that stems from compromised AD user accounts.